-More than 250 years ago, African born slaves risked their lives to escape English plantations in Carolina and find freedom among the Spanish living at St. Augustine.
+More than 250 years ago, enslaved Africans risked their lives to escape English plantations in Carolina and find freedom among the Spanish living at St. Augustine.

 From 1986-1988 a team of specialists headed by Dr. Kathleen Deagan of the Florida Museum of Natural History carried out an archaeological and historical investigation at Ft.
 Mose.
 Their discoveries show that African Americans played important roles in the rivalry and confrontations between England and Spain in the colonial Southeast.
-The people of Mose were guerrilla fighters who made politically astute alliances with the Spaniards and their Indian allies, and waged fierce war against their former masters.
-The Black militia fought bravely alongside Spanish regulars to drive off the English and Spanish forces who attacked St. Augustine in 1740, and the Black troops also fought in the Spanish counter-offence against Georgia two years later.
+The people of Mose were guerrilla fighters who made politically astute alliances with the Spaniards and their Native American allies, and waged fierce war against their former masters.
+The Black militia fought bravely alongside Spanish regulars to drive off the English and their allied Native American forces who attacked St. Augustine in 1740, and the Black troops also fought in the Spanish counter-offence against Georgia two years later.